srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/07-Implement the Azure IoT Hub.md

 1. If you do not see your new device, **Refresh** the IoT Devices page.

-1. Select **myRaspberryPi** and copy the **Primary Connection String** value.
+1. Select **<inject key="DeploymentID" enableCopy="false" />** and copy the **Primary Connection String** value.
 You will use this key in the next task to authenticate a connection to the Raspberry Pi simulator.

 	![Screenshot of the Primary Connection String page with the copy icon highlighted.](../images/AZ-9000702.png)